Caulfield Station Precinct Structure Plan

-Government is undertaking long-term planning for this precinct to maximise the opportunities that come with population growth and investment for the community and to fully realise the potential of this place.
+Glen Eira City Council, with support from the Victorian Planning Authority (VPA), is undertaking long-term planning for this precinct to maximise the opportunities that come with population growth and investment for the community and to fully realise the potential of this place.

 A structure plan is a land use plan that sets a long-term vision for how the area will develop in the future.
 These plans provide certainty for community members and developers about what change is expected in an area and can respond to matters including but not limited to land use and development, transport and parking, building and urban design, heritage, character, employment, open spaces, and infrastructure provision.
 The intention is for the structure plan to be implemented through a planning scheme amendment.